Classes with a picture icon have images on the class detail page

 Materials: 2 balls (50 yds each) #5 (chunky-weight) yarn in 2 complementary colors and a US 10Â˝ circular needle 16".

 XT9 No skills required Cords with a Twist

 Call it plying, throwing, cordspinning or whatever, twisting cords is one of the oldest and most basic textile techniquesâ€”look at many yarns close up, and what do you see?
 Spun lengths twisted together.
 Twist several lengths of yarn together, and the resulting cords can become drawstrings, straps, and ties.
-Create trim to perfectly matche your garment a la Chanel from project yarn, or jewelry to wear with it.
+Create trim to perfectly match your garment Ăˇ la Chanel from project yarn or jewelry to wear with it.

 Saturday 10:30 am - 11:30 am